jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 5.1 Sharing

-5.1.1 We will not share your personal information with any company, organization or individual other than JD Cloud, except in the following circumstances:
+5.1.1 We will not share your personal information with any company, organization or individual other than JD Cloud & AI, except in the following circumstances:

 (1) Obtain your express consent or authorization in advance;

 (2) In accordance with applicable laws and regulations, requirements of legal procedures, mandatory administrative or judicial requirements, provision is necessary under such circumstance;

-(3) To the extent permitted by laws and regulations, it is necessary to provide to protect the interests, property or safety of JD Cloud, its affiliated parties or partners, you or other users of JD Cloud or the public from damage;
+(3) To the extent permitted by laws and regulations, it is necessary to provide to protect the interests, property or safety of JD Cloud & AI, its affiliated parties or partners, you or other users of JD Cloud & AI or the public from damage;

 (4) Only by sharing your information can we implement the core functions of our products and/or services or provide the services you need;